 Question: What can I do with an Australian Permanent Residency?

 An Australian permanent resident entitles you to certain privileges.
 With a permanent visa, you are allowed to:

 access subsidized healthcare through Medicare and the Pharmaceutical Benefits Scheme (PBS)

 access certain social security payments (subject to waiting periods)

 be eligible for Australian citizenship (subject to the residence eligibility criteria)

 Question: What is Medicare?

-Medicare is the Australian Government scheme that provides help with basic medical expenses, health care services and programs, such as free public hospital care, help with the cost of out-of-hospital care, and subsidised medicines.
-You could also consider many different private health insurance options, as Medicare does not cover services such as dental care, most optical care or ambulance services.
+Medicare is the Australian Government scheme that provides help with basic medical expenses, health care services, and programs, such as free public hospital care, help with the cost of out-of-hospital care, and subsidized medicines.
+You could also consider many different private health insurance options, as Medicare does not cover services such as dental care, most optical care, or ambulance services.

 Please contact us to discuss your requirements or click here for a detailed assessment of your particulars towards migration to Australia.